Introduction

 MDX Rule | Most flexible way to format data.
 You can specify the style and decimal points. | OLAP cubes |

-When multiple formatting options are used for a data-set, they are applied in the following order of priority (top has the highest priority):
+When multiple formatting options are used for a data set, they are applied in the following order of priority (highest to lowest):

 - MDX Rule*